fbegue/showcase-poc/README-Showcase-POC.md

 ### deploy a (the) function
 `npm run deploy`

+!!!!
+NOTE I think it might fail to startup if the RDS instance isn't running - but things like getPlyaing will still work when its turned off since it doesn't use it

 ### smoke test (locally)
 `serverless invoke local --function app --path testing/test.json` (postman) https://api.soundfound.io/api/info